kmerfeld/bfrpg-diffs/Basic-Fantasy-RPG-Rules.md

 least by this spell) after 2d8 rounds.
 The illusory damage done will be equal to the normal damage for any attack form simulated.

-Attempting to animate more creatures than the caster\'s level grants viewing creatures with at least average Intelligence an immediate save vs. Spells to recognize the creatures as illusions; those making the save will be unaffected by any actions taken by the illusions from that point on.
+Projecting images of more creatures than the caster\'s level grants viewers with at least average Intelligence an immediate save vs. Spells to recognize the creatures as illusions; those making the save will be unaffected by any actions taken by the illusions from that point on.
 A similar save may be granted by the GM any time they feel the illusion is likely to be seen through, especially if the player describes an illusion which seems improbable or otherwise poorly conceived.

 ### Polymorph Other Range: 30\'